Our goal is to make rehabilitation as easy as possible.

 Exercise, including strengthening, core stability and stretching

-This is important to improve muscle strength, flexibility and movement and will often form part of your rehabilitation to do outside of the physiotherapy session, but don’t worry, your physiotherapist will properly teach and advice on what is necessary and suitable to your own circumstances.
+This is important to improve muscle strength, flexibility and movement and will often form part of your rehabilitation to do outside of the physiotherapy session, but don’t worry, your physiotherapist will properly teach and advise on what is necessary and suitable to your own circumstances.

 Electrotherapy & ultrasound